IAM Identity Center authentication for your SDK or tool - AWS SDKs and Tools

 1. For some SDKs, additional packages such as SSO and SSOOIDC must be added to your application before you can use IAM Identity Center authentication.
 For details, see your specific SDK.

 2. If you previously configured access to AWS, review your shared AWS credentials file for any AWS access keys.
-You must remove any static credentials before the SDK or tool will use the IAM Identity Center credentials because of the Credential provider chain precedence.
+You must remove any static credentials before the SDK or tool will use the IAM Identity Center credentials because of the Understand the credential provider chain precedence.

 For a deep dive into how the SDKs and tools use and refresh credentials using this configuration, see Understand IAM Identity Center authentication.